projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

-When a UOS is created by the DM in the SOS, if this UOS supports a secure isolated world, then this hypercall will be invoked by OSLoader (it could be Android OS loader in :numref:`security-bootflow` above) to create / initialize the secure world (Trusty/TEE).
+When a UOS is created by the DM in the SOS, if this UOS supports a secure isolated world, then this hypercall will be invoked by OSLoader (it could be Android OS loader in :numref:`security-bootflow-sbl` and :numref:`security-bootflow-uefi` above) to create / initialize the secure world (Trusty/TEE).

 .. figure:: images/security-image9.png
    :width: 900px